aidan1221/congressionalDatabaseProject_Winter2020/ReadMe.md

   sudo vim ../../etc/postgresql/10/main/pg_hba.conf
 ```

-Determine the IP address of your local computer.
-At the bottom of the file,
-add the following lines, replacing [YOUR_IPV4_ADDRESS] with your actual IPv4
-address:
+We can make PostgreSQL accept requests from all IPs.
+Find the #IPv4 remote
+connections entry in the pg_hba.conf file and add the following host line:
 ```
 #IPv4 remote connections:
-host    all             all           [YOUR_IPV4_ADDRESS]/32         md5
+host    all             all           0.0.0.0/0         password
 ```

 Save and exit vim, then open postgresql.conf with: